ghulley/urban-umbrella/ECOSTRESS Sharpening/README.txt

 Go on https://github.com/radosuav/pyDMS
 Download the zip
-Extract the archive in the same folder as the notebook (i.e. the folder currently open on VSCode) You sould see a new folder named pyDMS-master that contains another folder named pyDMS-master Rename these folders pyDMS_master (replace hyphens by underscores)
+Extract the archive in the same folder as the notebook (i.e. the folder currently open on VSCode) You sould see a new folder named pyDMS-master that contains another folder named pyDMS Rename both these folders to pyDMS_master

 Go in terminal
-cd ./pyDMS_master/pyDMS_master
+cd ./pyDMS_master
-python setup.py install (if that doesn't work check that in your current directory there's a file named setup.py)
+python setup.py install

 # Use of the notebook